 GRIP: Combat Racing

-If you enjoyed the gravity mechanics introduced in Mario Kart 8, then you’ll more than likely get a kick out of Grip: Combat Racing, which gives racers the freedom to drive upside down, on walls, ceilings, and pretty much anywhere else your tires will fit.
-In addition to standard vehicles, Grip includes an assortment of futuristic-looking antigrav racers like those you’d see in a Wipeout or F-Zero game.
+If you enjoyed the gravity mechanics introduced in Mario Kart 8, then you’ll probably enjoy Grip: Combat Racing, which allows racers to drive upside down, on walls, ceilings, and almost anywhere else your tires will fit.
+Along with regular vehicles, Grip has futuristic-looking antigrav racers similar to those in a Wipeout or F-Zero game.

 However, it’s not for the faint of heart, often going out of its way to make the on-screen action as high octane as possible by swapping out Mario Kart’s spiky blue shells in favor of homing missiles and machine guns that will leave more than just a scratch on your enemy’s car.
 This is further complemented by a variety of demanding racetracks with enough loops to make you dizzy and a heart-pounding dubstep soundtrack.